tnagler/website/content/publications/index.md

 Gauss and Nagler. **Asymptotics for estimating a diverging number of parameters—with and without sparsity.**
 [[pdf]](https://arxiv.org/abs/2411.17395)

-Nagler, Rügamer. **Uncertainty quantification for prior-data fitted networks using martingale posteriors.**
+Nagler and Rügamer. **Uncertainty quantification for prior-data fitted networks using martingale posteriors.**
 [[pdf]](https://arxiv.org/abs/2505.11325)

 Nagler, Claeskens, and Gijbels. **On dimension reduction in conditional dependence models.** [[pdf]](http://arxiv.org/abs/2505.01052)